| Previous | Contents | Index |

 sure to protect this option file against world access.
 In the case

-of a MRIF channel, mrif_
+of a MRIF channel, mrif_, this option specifies the

 password the agent must provide in order to successfully connect to